 Caritas Singapore has a number of organisational members that it works with.
 The major financial relationship with these organisational members is that it provides grants to many of its member organisations for their charitable work.
-There is an established grant making process to properly evaluate the basis for all the grants given to member organisations and groups.
+There is an established grant-making process to properly evaluate the basis for all the grants given to member organisations and groups.
 These grants are approved by the Board and the Trustees, where applicable.
 The grants are disclosed in its financial statement.

 In addition, from time to time, there could be other financial transactions between the Council and these member organisations, and other Church organisations.
-Where appropriate, these transactions should be disclosed in the Governance and Financial Report.
-For 2009, there were none.
+These transactions, apart from grants and membership dues, are separately disclosed in page 45 (Note 19) of the Governance and Financial Report 2008.